Batch-and-queue

 A production method in which large numbers of items (batches) are processed as a whole and then, regardless of whether they are needed immediately, are passed on to the next process, where they wait in a queue until it is that process’s turn.
 Batch-and-queue is the dominant model in mass production and the direct opposite of continuous flow.

-The logic behind batch-and-queue is understandable: by producing large quantities in a single run, changeovers are minimized and machines and employees appear to be utilized optimally.
+The logic behind batch-and-queue is understandable: by producing large quantities all at once, changeovers are minimized and machines and employees appear to be utilized optimally.
 At the level of an individual department or machine, batch-and-queue feels efficient.
-At the level of the overall system—the entire flow from raw material to customer—it rarely is.
+At the level of the entire system—the complete flow from raw material to customer—it rarely is.

 Every batch waiting for the next process represents tied-up capital, hidden quality issues, and wasted time.
 A defect that arises in batch 1 is not detected until batch 1 has reached the next step; by that time, it may have already spread to hundreds of units.